-A common misconception that many people who are new to the industry is that they may think that making a piece of clothing is simple.
+A common misconception among many people who are new to the industry is that they may think that making a piece of clothing is simple.

-However, there are different ways to make a garment which is why there are varying quality, details and prices of the same type of clothing offered by brands.
+However, there are different ways to make a garment which is why there are varying qualities, details, and prices of the same type of clothing offered by brands.

-When it comes to making clothing, there are technical complexities which may cause challenges for both the brand owner and their clothing manufacturer if instructions are unclear.
+When it comes to making clothing, there are technical complexities that may cause challenges for both the brand owner and their clothing manufacturer if instructions are unclear.